jalvaradoas39/job-application-tracker/README.md

 Or open `schema.sql` in **MySQL Workbench**, select the full script, and execute it.

-This creates the `job_tracker` database (if needed) and populates sample rows matching the COP4751 lab baseline.

 ## 3. Configure environment variables

 In the project root, create a **`.env`** file (do not commit it).
 All of the following are **required** — the app reads them via `python-dotenv`: